baedrik/snip721-reference-impl/README.md

 ```

 ## ContractConfig
 ContractConfig returns the configuration values that were selected when the contract was instantiated.
 See [Config](#config) for an explanation of the configuration options.
+ContractConfig also returns whether non-transferable tokens and token subtypes are implemented.
 This query is not authenticated.

 ##### Request
 ```